Paris Hilton in Mecca

-For years now, people have been complaining about how the Saudi government is ruining Mecca with its obnoxious renovation: luxury hotels and runaway consumerism, that awful clock-tower looming over the Ka’ba and the destruction of numerous holy sites to build malls and public toilets.
-The latest news is that Paris Hilton’s chain has opened a store in Mecca, and Muslims worldwide are again disgusted at the apparent poisoning of our holy city.
+For years now, people have been complaining about how the Saudi government is ruining Mecca with its obnoxious renovations.
+Thanks to runaway consumerism, the ancient city is overrun with luxury hotels, an awful clock-tower looming over the Ka’ba, and numerous malls and public toilets where holy sites used to be.
+The latest news is that Paris Hilton’s fashion empire has opened up a store in Mecca, and Muslims worldwide are again disgusted at the apparent poisoning of our holy city.

 I came to Mecca from an American city that is not perfect.
 Like Mecca, it’s thoroughly human and thus full of assholes.
-When Muslims in that city complain about Paris Hilton’s store opening in Mecca, I wonder about the content of their daily lives: the shows that they watch, the songs on their iPods, the stores where they shop, the restaurants where they eat, the activity on their Facebook walls.
+When Muslims from that city complain about Paris Hilton opening a store in Mecca, I wonder about the content of their daily lives: the shows that they watch, the songs on their iPods, the stores where they shop, the restaurants where they eat, the activity on their Facebook walls.
 How pure are their local cultures that they can worry about the purity of a city that they see maybe once before they’re dead?

 When pilgrims wish for Mecca to have an innocence that cannot exist in their real lives, they might be missing something.
 If you seek a magical time in which you find total peace and momentarily escape the ugly shit of this world, forget hajj, because what you want is a vacation.
 Seriously, go on a cruise.
-Or stay home and spend the money on weed; the experience that you’re really after is closer to just getting baked for three weeks.
+Or stay home and spend your money on weed, because the experience that you’re really after is closer to just getting baked for three weeks.

 Previously - Obama = Yazid